OperaGraecaAdnotata/OGA/README.md

 * [PatristicTextArchive (release 1.1.11363682704)](https://github.com/PatristicTextArchive/pta_data/releases/tag/1.1.11363682704)

-In general, OGA contains one edition for each work (the duplicates in canonical-greekLit and First1KGreek have been discarded), with 90 exceptions coming from PatristicTextArchive and documented in [urn_cts/texts/duplicates_tlg_pta.xml](./urn_cts/texts/duplicates_tlg_pta.xml).
+In general, OGA contains one edition for each work (the duplicates in canonical-greekLit and First1KGreek were discarded), with 90 exceptions coming from PatristicTextArchive and documented in [urn_cts/texts/duplicates_tlg_pta.xml](./urn_cts/texts/duplicates_tlg_pta.xml).
 The list